Recovery Suite · Manual Therapy

 The licensing distinction

 PNF is a clinical protocol requiring trained delivery.
-Sara is a Licensed Massage Therapist credentialed in PNF assisted stretch.
-The Stretch Zone class-pack model is administered by trained flexologists running a different program; both have value, but they are different categories.
+The five-licensed-LMT WEF bench, led by Sara Canalito, LMT, runs the assisted stretch program with credentialing in the PNF protocol.
+Each therapist holds an active Texas LMT license through the Texas Department of Licensing and Regulation.
+The class-pack mobility format some chains run is administered by trained flexologists delivering a different program; both have value, but they are different categories.
 For members who want clinical mobility work integrated with training and recovery context, the licensed-LMT version is the program.
+WEF also runs Thai stretch as a related floor-based mobility modality — see Thai stretch.

 The integration